 If you worked here you'd be home now

-95 percent of their sales are in the U.S. but they have shipped to "15 to 20" countries, according to Chris.
+95 percent of their sales are in the U.S. but they have shipped to "about 10" countries, according to Chris.

 The computer is where the orders come in, the garments are designed, where their social network brews and where their news comes from.
 No wonder then that they need to get out sometimes.
 You can see them running up and down Burnside to Washington Park.

 Isn't the road to financial hell paved with well-intentioned sportswear startups?

 Amy says they didn't research other companies' failures.
 "This project was less about making money, more about doing something we love and making it accessible, online and in the purchase price."

 If RARR were to take outside investment they would still have to control the direction of the brand.
 It would be to help them outsource some of the things they would rather not do.
 Chris says, "Any large business decision, we'd weigh the options.
 It'd be about how can we expand the brand.
 'How can you help us?'"

 What do they think it will take to succeed?

 "You need heart and determination," says Chris, sounding like an athlete.
 "There are a million hurdles.
 It's about how you handle them and what you do to get there.
 And we will have more hurdles too."

 "Amy's maiden name is Farr, so RARR is the combination of our names.
 Phonetically it sounds very similar to mine (Rohrer), but has the spelling similar to her maiden name.